 - Audio bitrate: 384 kbps (stereo), 512 kbps (5.1)

 OBS Studio is great for screen-capping video, and it’s Free and Open Source.

-- Provide a good title-screen (= the thumbnail on YouTube) (jpg)
+- Provide a good video thumbnail (jpg, max 512Kb)

 - Make sure you clear the audio licenses!